Instructor: Paul H. Brand

 Skill level: Beginner

-The whole class runs three consecutive Saturdays for $90.00.
-Alternatively, students can register for individual classes for $35.00 each.
+The whole class runs three consecutive Fridays for $90.00.
+Alternatively, students can register for individual classes for $40.00 each.

-March 2, First Session: Learning to Paint the Color You See
+First Class: Learning to Paint the Color You See

 In this class, Paul will explain how almost any color can be mixed with a simple palette of three warm and three cool colors.
 Cool colors tend toward blue, warm colors toward red.
 Red, yellow and blue are called primary colors because they cannot be made by mixing other colors.
 Students will complete a color mixing exercise detailed below, as well as a color challenge exercise to learn how to identify and manipulate the aspects of color.